 This app allows you to take pictures with your iPad and save the photo as a PDF for annotation.
 The check boxes of these Interactive Articulation Cards are easily clickable too!
 And as I shared about in this blog post, the website for this app has tons of great tools for modifying PDFs for use in teletherapy.

 There are many options for line thickness, color, blend, and opacity in PDF Viewer, such as what's being used to markup this mixed group resource.
 It also includes the ability to add text and highlight, underline, and strike through text on the PDF.
 There's an option to add your own images by taking a picture with the iPad or using an image in your photo library.

-If you're ready to give it a try, here's a quick demo of how to download a PDF from TpT and open it on a PDF reader app such as those mentioned in this post.
+If you're ready to give it a try, check out this blog post for the step-by-step!
+And here's a quick video demo of how to download a PDF from TpT and open it on a PDF reader app such as those mentioned in this post.
 Start here using this free resource!